 Flying into EZE airport, it’s recommended you keep your electronics and valuables in your carry-on luggage.
 The baggage handlers have been known to steal from bags as they arrive.

 The police in Buenos Aires will generally not be helpful, but they’re better than in many other South American countries.
 Still, if something is stolen from you, it’s probably gone.
 As such, it’s better to take precautions so the police never have to get involved.
 In case something does happen, the local emergency numbers are as follows:

 - Police (Argentine Federal Police): 101

 The water in Argentina is safe to drink, but cautious travelers might choose to purchase bottled water in rural areas.

 What is Backroads

 Established in 1979, Backroads is a pioneer in active, immersive and off-the-beaten-path travel.
 Now operating adventure tours in over 50 countries, our passion for discovery and our desire to experience the world in original ways continue to inspire our pursuit of new adventures.
-We hope this guide will be enlightening to you as you plan your next great Argentina adventure!
+Explore all our Argentina tours here, and we hope this guide will be enlightening as you plan your next great adventure!